DucManhPhan/DucManhPhan.github.io/_posts/2019-01-20-Configure-maven-pom-xml-in-spring-mvc.md

 - groupId: a name of your company, ...
 - artifactId: a name of package, project
 - version: a version of project
-- packaging: there are two values: jar & war. jar - library or java application; war - web application.
+- packaging: there are four values: ear, pom, jar (default value) and war. jar - library or java application; war - web application.
 - modelVersion: its value will be always 4.0.0 for Maven 2.x POMs.

 Note about **jar**, **war** files: